Fun and exciting science delivered by a skilled educator & scientist

 Our most popular show.
 It has smokes, clouds, slimes, slushy polymers and many surprises that students love.

-- Students will experience the properties and differences of solids, liquids and gases as well as the effects these properties exhibit
+- Students will experience the properties of solids, liquids and gases as well as the effects these properties exhibit

 - Phase changes using physical and chemical change

 - Many fun examples of changes in state of matter